w-tres-mil/foundationsproject/README.md

+For permission to download data_raw_final.dta from Github, please email william.miller@studbocconi.it in order to become a collaborator and generate a personal access token.
+Otherwise: First, edit raw.R to download INKAR and GERDA and to save the final data tables to your local drive.
+Second, edit clean.R to import the INKAR and GERDA data tables from your local drive and to save data_raw_final.dta to your local drive.
+Third, edit the analysis files to import data_raw_final.dta from your local drive and to save the outputs to your local drive.
+Please email william.miller@studbocconi.it for more information.

 1. **raw.R**
    - imports data from INKAR (https://www.inkar.de/) with the bonn R package (https://github.com/sumtxt/bonn/tree/main)
    - imports data from GERDA (https://www.german-elections.com/) with the gerda R package (https://www.german-elections.com/r-package/)
-   - transforms the raw dta from INKAR into a data table
+   - transforms INKAR into a data table
-   - and saves the INKAR and GERDA data locally
+   - saves the INKAR and GERDA data locally
 3. **clean.R**
    - imports the INKAR and GERDA data tables from Github
    - merges the INKAR and GERDA data tables into a balanced panel data set data data_raw_final.dta